treoshae/open-forum/README.md

 This section will summarize the key features of Open Forum, as well as the roadmap for future development.
 It will provide a snapshot of what is currently available and what the community aims to achieve.

 ## License

-Open Forum is licensed under the Mozilla Public License 2.0.
-See [LICENSE](LICENSE) for more information.
+Open Systems Software is licensed under the GNU General Public License v3.0.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/.